AlexSchizoid/CarND-Advanced-Lane-Lines/writeup_template.md

 I used a combination of color thresholds to generate a binary image.
 To isolate the yellow lane I used the B channel of the LAB color space.
 The B channel is also called the blue–yellow channel, and a threshold of (145, 255) seemed to work well for the video and test_images.
 To isolate the white lane I used the Yc channel of the YCbCr color space, which also called luminance.
 It managed to isolated the white lane pretty well in the test images and videos, across diferrent lighting conditions.
+I used a threshold of  (220, 255)

+I also tried to implement a directional and magnitude sobel operator but i found that in my case it mostly added noise to output.

 The code can be found in functions apply_all_thresholds, b_threshold, yc_thresold.
 Here are some examples of my output for this step.
+The output images are binary images.

+![alt text][image5]
+![alt text][image6]
+![alt text][image7]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+In order to fit lane-lines on top of the warped perspective I first applied a histogram on the previous layer images.
+Taking the two peaks which corespond to the lane lines are very good starting points for the x base of the lanes.
+This base is a good place to start lookging for points - we check for points at an offset from the center - the margin.
+Afterwards i proceeded with a sliding window search all the way to the top of the image, checking which points are members of the line.
+This is done for both left and right lines.
+After we obtain these points we can proceed to fit a second order polynomial on both sets of points.

+I implemented this step in the function find_line.
+Here are some outputs from this stage.
+On the left is the birds-eye image with the lines-fitted, while on the right is the final output of the pipeline which is the unwarped image with the lanes being correctly identified.

+![alt text][image8]
+![alt text][image9]
-![alt text][image5]
+![alt text][image10]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
-Here is an example of my result on a test image:

-![alt text][image6]
+The radius of curvature and position of the vehicle are calculated in the find_line function and outputed on the final image.
+For the radius we used the formula learned in the courses, and involves taking the first and second derivatives of the polynomials that we fit on the lines.

+We can assume the camera is mounted at the center of the car, such that the lane center is the midpoint at the bottom of the image between the two lines we've detected.
+The offset of the lane center from the center of the image (converted from pixels to meters) is the distance from the center of the lane.

 ---